theomund/neuros/README.md

 # Overview

-NeurOS, as its name suggests, centers around [Neuro-sama](https://en.wikipedia.org/wiki/Neuro-sama), an artificial intelligence streamer created by [vedal987](https://twitter.com/vedal987).
+NeurOS, as its name suggests, has a theme that revolves around [Neuro-sama](https://en.wikipedia.org/wiki/Neuro-sama), an artificial intelligence streamer created by [vedal987](https://twitter.com/vedal987).

-The primary aim of this operating system is to provide mechanisms facilitating system interaction by an artificial intelligence.
+The primary goal of this operating system is to allow a large language model (LLM) to interact with the system through various mechanisms.

 This project also aims to create a lightweight, modular, and extensible Unix-like operating system based on the microkernel architecture.
 The